 Deferred financing costs consist of capitalized expenses related to the origination of the Revolving Credit Facility and Facility.
-Amortization of deferred financing costs for each credit facility is computed on the straight-line basis over the respective term of each credit facility, except for a portion that was accelerated in connection with the amendments of the credit facility described in Note 6.
+Amortization of deferred financing costs for each credit facility is computed on the straight-line basis over the respective term of each credit facility, except for a portion that was accelerated in connection with the amendment of the Revolving Credit Facility as described in Note 5.
 The amortization of such costs is included in credit facility fees in the accompanying Consolidated Statements of Operations.